peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-11 It's Hard to Dance.md

 	- He yells up to Mabel about the dead firbolg
 	- She can hear it with her keen dragon senses and is sad, but pragmatic about it
 - Oz attempts to follow with her own crowbar, but trips on one of Mabel's teeth and tumbles out of her mouth
-	- As she falls in mid-air, she casts Death Ward on herself
+	- As she falls in she casts Death Ward on herself in mid-air
 	- Oz smacks against the front of the train and sees three figures at the front of it, but no visible doors
 - Hymn decides to stay inside Mabel's mouth
 - Mabel uses a wing attack ability against the train in an attempt at knocking it over